 With politics threatening to cut short their careers — and some of these careers were generously touched by greatness — the South African cricketers themselves staged a unique protest.

-On April 3, 1973, the Curry Cup champions Transvaal met The Rest of South Africa at Newlands, Cape Town.
+On April 3, 1971, Currie Cup champions Transvaal met The Rest of South Africa at Newlands, Cape Town.
 The teams contained a galaxy of stars.

 Donald McKay-Coghill led the Transvaal side and included in their midst were the superbly talented opening batsman Barry Richards and a young all-rounder named Clive Rice.
 The Rest were captained by the great Graeme Pollock, and had in their ranks Mike Procter, Vincent van der Bijl, Peter Pollock, Hylton Ackerman and Denis Lindsay.
 It was a high profile selection trial for the next season — especially for the proposed Australian tour.